annamalai-nr/subgraph2vec_gensim/README.md

    * example: python dump_wl_kernel_sentences.py ../kdd_datasets/dir_graphs/mutag 8 4 (this will generate files with extension .WL4 that contain target and context subgraphs in every graph)
 3. run sg2vec.py to generate embeddings for each of the subgraphs generated in step 2
    * syntax: python sg2vec.py <src_dir> <file_extension> <opfname_prefix> <embedding_dim> <iterations> <# of cpu cores>
-   * example: python sg2vec.py ../kdd_datasets/dir_graphs/mutag WL4 32 100 8 (this will generate a gensim word2vec model containing 32 dimensional embeddings for all the subgraphs (encompassing upto degree 4 neighbourhoods) in "mutag" dataset.)
+   * example: python sg2vec.py ../kdd_datasets/dir_graphs/mutag WL4 32 100 8
+   * this will generate the following two outputs:
+      i)  a gensim word2vec model containing embeddings for all the subgraphs in the "../models" folder ii) a json dump of the python dictionary containg embeddings of subgraphs (format of the dictionary: key = subgraph, value = embedding)